 Over the years, I have developed a particular understanding of language.
-Language is what I call communion behavior (see “Closing the Gaps: Perichoresis and the Nature of Language,” “Words for Communion,” and especially The Speaking Trinity & His Worded World).
+Language is what I call communion behavior (see The Speaking Trinity & His Worded World).
 By that I mean the following:

 Language is (1) an interpersonal, Trinitarian divine behavior amongst the Father, Son, and Holy Spirit, whereby they express mutual and intimate love and glory towards one another; (2) an image-bearing human behavior that has the goal of (a) drawing persons into fellowship with God and (b) drawing persons into fellowship with each other.
 Communion behavior can be either verbal or nonverbal.
 Verbal communion behavior would be the use of written or spoken language to foster communion or fellowship between God and humanity or between human persons.
 Nonverbal communion behavior would be any other communicative behaviors (aside from written and spoken language) that serve the purpose of drawing people into more intimate fellowship with God or with each other.